 - 1 yellow onion, chopped

 - 1/4 cup chopped green onions (both white and green parts)

-- 2 cups shredded zucchini and finely chopped eggplant, total.
+- 2 cups mixed shredded zucchini, and carrots

 - Preheat oven to 375 degrees F.